 * Per the rangers, no campfires are allowed at this time.

 * The temperature was rather chilly, probably in the low 40's at night.
 There was plenty of snow patches around the Crest trail.
 I wish I had brought my gloves and hat, but at least I had my 0F sleeping bag! :)

-* The Crest trail itself has gradual elevation gains/falls, but no hefty climbs/descents.
-The side trails, however, have substantial elevation fall/gains as the Crest trail literally cuts across the mountain side.
+* The Crest trail itself has gradual elevation gains/falls but no hefty climbs/descents.
+However, the side trails have substantial elevation fall/gains as the Crest trail literally cuts across the mountainside.

-* There is a 4WD drive road which extends past the Rustler Park campground and continues along to meet up with the trail about ~1 miles from the trailhead in a nice meadow area.
-We did not take this road ourselves, and we are glad we did not because the first one mile of the Crest trail is very beautiful with great views of Rustler Park.
-The first mile of trail goes through a mostly unburned tree area at a higher elevation than the 4WD road, and also follows along a tall rock face for part of the way.
+* There is a 4WD drive road that extends past the Rustler Park campground and continues along to meet up with the trail about ~1 miles from the trailhead in a nice meadow area.
+We did not take this road ourselves, and we are glad we did not because the first one mile of the Crest trail is magnificent with great views of Rustler Park.
+The first mile of the trail goes through a mostly unburned tree area at a higher elevation than the 4WD road and also follows along a tall rock face for part of the way.

-* Supposedly there is a $3 per car fee at the Rustler Park Trailhead parking lot, but when we arrived, there was a sign stapled (heavy duty stapled via staple gun) to the fee sign which said "no services, no fee" which I assume was posted by the rangers.
-Outhouses exist at the trailhead, but the water spicket did not work.
+* Supposedly, there is a $3 per car fee at the Rustler Park Trailhead parking lot, but when we arrived, there was a sign stapled (heavy-duty stapled via staple gun) to the fee sign which said: "no services, no fee" which I assume was posted by the rangers.
+Outhouses exist at the trailhead, but the water spigot did not work.